kennyackerman7/DigiSchool-app-views/README.md

 # DigiSchool-app-views
-This is the views of the project DigiSchool App which is an app for student registrations
+This are the views of the project DigiSchool App which is an app for student registrations